lucasbuschlinger/hashbench/README.md

 # HashBench
 _A framework to benchmark cracking hashes, written in Python 3._
+It does so by using actual test data one has to supply instead of using the integrated benchmark modes.
 ___
 ### Tools:
 The tools are integrated as git submodules.